Harmony (Never Shout Never album): Critical reception

-Harmony has so far received mixed to negative reviews.
-Gregory Heaney from Allmusic, although applauding the production of the album, criticized the album's lyrics, saying that "while the production has grown up, Drew still seems to be in the same place as a songwriter. [...]
+Harmony was received with mixed to negative reviews.
+Gregory Heaney from AllMusic, although applauding the production of the album, criticized the album's lyrics, saying that "while the production has grown up, Drew still seems to be in the same place as a songwriter. [...]
 Though Drew has proven that he has a good ear for melody, his over-sweetened lyrics rob the songs of any real emotional weight."
 Scott Heisel from Alternative Press, however, was more positive, stating that "the most hated man in emo [...] sounds even stronger than he did on [What is Love?, his debut album], turning in consistently better vocal performances that demonstrate a slight hint of [...] maturity while handling lyrical topics both serious [...] and not-so-much."

 In an interview with Propertyofzack.com, when asked if he was happy with the album's reception, Drew responded, "Sort of.
 It was a fun record to make, but we only had two weeks to make it.
 It was a very fun record.
 Butch was a great guy to work with.
 Harmony was okay; it's not my favorite album ever.
 I don't listen to it.
 I would never listen to it."